12 Important Tips for Hanging Outdoor Christmas Lights

 DON’T use indoor lights outdoors; make sure your lights are rated for outdoor use.
 Also, don’t mix LED and incandescent lights on the same chain.

-DON’T overlook creative lighting options like net lights, trunk lights, icicle lights, projectors and other outdoor lighted decorations.
+DON’T overlook creative lighting options, including net lights, trunk lights, icicle lights, projectors and other outdoor lighted decorations.
 Brighten your entryway with a pre-lit Christmas wreath, lanterns and topiaries.
 For the best visual balance, place lights and lighted decorations at multiple levels - along the roofline, around window frames and doors, as well as on and around landscaping, walkways and paths

 You may also like: